Heath Ledger: Health problems and drug use

 In an interview with Sarah Lyall, published in The New York Times on 4 November 2007, Ledger stated that he often could not sleep when taking on roles, and that the role of the Joker in The Dark Knight (2008) was causing his usual insomnia: "Last week I probably slept an average of two hours a night. ...
 I couldn't stop thinking.
 My body was exhausted, and my mind was still going."
 At that time, he told Lyall that he had taken two Ambien pills, after taking just one had not sufficed, and those left him in "a stupor, only to wake up an hour later, his mind still racing".

 Prior to his return to New York City from his last film assignment in London, in January 2008, while he was apparently suffering from some kind of respiratory illness, he reportedly complained to his The Imaginarium of Doctor Parnassus co-star Christopher Plummer that he was continuing to have difficulty sleeping and taking pills to help with that problem: "Confirming earlier reports that Ledger hadn't been feeling well on set, Plummer said: 'we all caught colds because we were shooting outside on horrible, damp nights.
 But Heath's went on and I don't think he dealt with it immediately with the antibiotics....
 I think what he did have was the walking pneumonia.' [...]
 On top of that, 'He was saying all the time, 'dammit, I can't sleep'... and he was taking all these pills to help him'".

 Speaking to Interview magazine after Ledger's death, Michelle Williams confirmed reports that the actor had experienced trouble sleeping: "For as long as I'd known him, he had bouts with insomnia.
 He had too much energy.
 His mind was turning, turning, turning – always turning".

 Ledger was "widely reported to have struggled with substance abuse".
 Following Ledger's death, Entertainment Tonight aired video footage from 2006 in which Ledger stated that he "used to smoke five joints a day for 20 years" and news outlets reported that his drug abuse had prompted Williams to request that he move out of their apartment in Brooklyn.
-Ledger's publicist asserted that reports of Ledger's alleged drug use had been inaccurate.
+Ledger's publicist asserted that reports of the drug use had been inaccurate.